isabella232/idma-examples/gettingstarted/onboarding/IDMA_dev_onboarding.md

 ## Accessing an IDMA Test Data Market

-Once you have joined, you also need to login to the IDMA test data market.
+Once you have joined, you can accees the IDMA test data market.

 The IDMA test data markets are run on a different domain from the XBR network, so you first need to allow the site for the market you have joined to connect with MetaMask.
-Click "SIGN" on the MetaMask confirmation dialog that pops up.
+Click "CONNECT" on the MetaMask confirmation dialog that pops up.

-For the login, put in the email address you used for registering with the XBR Network.
-Then click "LOGIN" and confirm the login request in MetaMask by clicking "SIGN" in the MetaMask confirmation window that pops up.

-You should now see a confirmatin screen which tells you about the login verification email sent to your email account.

-Please check your email and click on the confirmation link in it.
-This will open up the UI page for the IDMA test data market that you have joined in your browser.
+You then need to sign a MetaMask request that confirms to the test data market that you want to access it in this browser.

 ## Next Steps